AgentZombie/ctfsqli/README.md

 # ctfsqli

 This is a simple SQLi-vulnerable web applications for use in CTF challenges.
 It is configured via environment variables and should work equally well standalone or inside a container.
 It is intended that each participant gets their own instance so container deployment is advised.
+When the service starts the database connection is via a read-only user so concurrent users _should_ be prevented from interfering with each other if the a single instance is shared.

+The premise is that we are targetting to individuals to recover their passwords.
+We've managed to get _joel_'s password through phishing but _ellie_ has been a harder target.
+Those two and a group of friends use a team expenses tracking app and maybe her password can be recovered from there.
+Use _joel_'s password to login and get hacking!

 ## Building

-You must have Go installed.
-Unlike most Go applications this depends on C code (sqlite3) so cross-compiling is a challenge.
-You'll have the best experience building on linux.
+You must have Go installed and the build process will pull source code from the Internet.
+To run as a container, the docker toolset must be installed.

 ### Dependencies

 - The Go toolchain - you can get that [here](https://golang.org/dl/).
 Modules are used so this should at least be go 1.14.
-- Your distribution's sqlite3 dev libraries.
-In Debian, for example, `libsqlite3` is sufficient.
-- Your distribution's sqlite3 client tool.
-In Debian this is `sqlite3`.
+- MySQL server - If building the container image this will be installed in the image automatically.

 From within the `ctfsqli` directory: